Op dinsdag 31 oktober host het WO=MEN ledenplatform het

 By Women Win, 15.30 - 17.00h, hosted by Hivos.

-economic empowerment and has been supporting CSOs globally to influence
+for advancing women's economic empowerment and has been supporting CSOs

-the corporate agenda and co-create impactful interventions in
+globally to influence the corporate agenda and co-create impactful

 collaboration is not always easy.
-This workshop focuses on exploring the
+This workshop focused on exploring the potential of

-potential of collaborating with the private sector, offers practical
+collaborating with the private sector, offered practical tools, and

-tools, and demonstrates how this can effectively support
+demonstrated how this can effectively support Gender-Responsive Human Rights

 Documentary screening of Raat: Night Time In Small Town India, followed by Q&A with the producer